 Narita airport is mostly your gateway to explore in Japan.
 But Narita airport is not close to downtown Tokyo.
 You have to think about a transportation to downtown Tokyo.
 Let’s see which way is the best for you.
 Continue reading →

-This lake is one of the most beautiful lake in Japan and most popular destination in Tohoku Area (North part of main island).
-Especially it has very colorful and amazing view in autumn.
-JR Tohoku Bus operate the schedule bus to Towadako.
-This bus service is included in Japan Rail Pass.
-So you can go there with NO EXTRA charge.
+This lake is one of the most beautiful lakes in Japan and very popular destination in Tohoku region.
+Especially in autumn season, many tourists visit this lake and Oirase rapid on the way to Lake Towada to see such an amazing fall foliage.
+JR Tohoku Bus operates the schedule bus to Lake Towada from either Hachinohe and Aomori.
+This bus service is covered by Japan Rail Pass.
+You can visit there without any extra charge.
 Continue reading →

 Shirakawago is known as UNESCO World heritage site and it is very very popular destination among oversea tourist in these days.
 You cannot access to this village by any train services.
 But there are many bus routes available from many cities around Shirakawago, such as Takayama, Kanazawa and some more.